 At id8, we have a proven process for working with cities to design new logos to best represent the city and its environment and residents.
 We begin with a discovery meeting to get the background about why a city is looking to design a logo (or refresh a previous logo design).
 Following those, we schedule a series of one-on-one interviews with city stakeholders, including community leaders, residents, visitors, and business owners.
 Through these interviews, we get a full sense of what the city means to the people who interact with it on a regular basis.
 We follow these interviews up with more general surveys of the population and “man on the street” interviews, to make sure we’re on track with the overall opinions about the city.

 After these information-gathering sessions, we move into research.
 We review the master plans for the city and any important historical events.
 Then we move on to netnography, or digital research about the city, to see what people are saying about the city online – this includes reviews from visitors, shoppers, residents, and business owners.
 And finally, we research competitive cities.
-We look into what other choices people have, and why those chose this city over those other choices.
+We look into what other choices people have, and why they chose this city over those other choices.
 What about this city sets it apart?
 What are its assets and strong points from a variety of angles, including infrastructure, business, geography, population, and more?